thewebchameleon/Template.MVC/README.md

 - Tables contain a soft-delete metadata column `Is_Deleted` to allow foreign key integrity.
 - Stored procedures are used to perform CRUD-like operations on the database.
 - Connecting to a MySQL database is supported

+### Backend
+- Uses the Request / Response pattern
+- Each view has a dedicated ViewModel
+- Business logic is contained within the Service layer

 ### UI
 - [JQuery](https://jquery.com/)